eeberhard/aica-api/docs/docs/concepts/01-intro.md

 offerings.
 :::

-## AICA Developer Interface
+## AICA Studio

-The **Developer Interface** is the user interface layer to the AICA framework that empowers developers to build and extend their own advanced robotic applications.
-AICA developers use this interface internally when building custom applications, and decided it was worth sharing with the robotics community as a stand-alone product with the following
+**AICA Studio** is the graphical user interface layer to AICA Core that empowers developers to build and extend their own advanced robotic applications.
+The interactive application editor can be used to dynamically edit, run and monitor robot behaviors.
+Monitor robot and sensor state data directly in the browser, and manage application states and events precisely through predicates, transitions, conditions, sequences or interactive buttons.
-features:

-- Graphical web-based UI to dynamically edit, run and monitor AICA application
-- REST API to interface with and manage AICA applications from CLI or automation cells
+## AICA System

+The **AICA System** is the software ecosystem that extends AICA Core and Studio.
+While AICA Core comes bundled with the basics, AICA is continually developing additional collections of components, controllers or hardware interfaces that suit particular use-cases or types of robots.
+These first-party add-on packages are available to download from the AICA registry.

+- **AICA Launcher** is a desktop app that can install and run AICA Studio with Core and add-on packages in just a few clicks
+- **AICA Studio: Cloud** is an online-only version of the Studio experience to access and edit applications from anywhere
-- Component SDK to extend the core library with custom logic and behaviors
+- The **Component SDK** allows developers to extend the base library with custom functionality that will work seamlessly alongside native components